Public Liability Lawyers

 • Your age and how much you earn

-Typically, a public liability claim can take between 12 to 18 months, however, each claim is different and depending on the severity of your injuries, it can take longer.
+A public liability claim typically takes 12 to 18 months.
+However, the duration may vary depending on the severity of your injuries.
+In some cases, it could lead to a longer process.
 Therefore, if you are considering a compensation claim, we recommend you speak to a lawyer as soon as possible.

 Starting the Process

-If you would like to make a public liability claim, you firstly need to give a Notice of Claim to the person or business that owned or controlled the space where you were injured.
-There are time limits for making personal injury claims, with the Personal Injury Proceedings Act setting a maximum of nine months to give a Notice of Claim.
+If you want to make a public liability claim, you first need to give a Notice of Claim to the person or business that owned or controlled the space where you were injured.
+There are time limits for making personal injury claims.
+The Personal Injury Proceedings Act sets a maximum of nine months to give a Notice of Claim.
 However, you can take up to three years to finalise a claim.

 Make an Enquiry